opensearch-project/project-website/_posts/2023-09-21-hybrid-search.md

 We built the hybrid query as a combination of two queries: a neural search query and a text search `match` query.

 For the neural query, we generated text embeddings using [neural search data ingestion](https://opensearch.org/docs/latest/search-plugins/neural-search/#ingest-data-with-neural-search).
 We used pretrained and fine-tuned transformers to generate embeddings and run search queries.
-For the HNSW algorithm in k-NN search we used k = 100.
+For the HNSW algorithm in k-NN search, we used k = 100.

 For text search, we used a text field with one analyzer (`english`).

 The cluster configuration consisted of 3 `r5.8xlarge` data nodes and 1 `c4.2xlarge` leader node.

-All scripts that we used for benchmarks can be found in [this repository](https://github.com/martin-gaievski/info-retrieval-test/tree/score-normalization-combination-testing).
+You can find all scripts that we used for benchmarks in [this repository](https://github.com/martin-gaievski/info-retrieval-test/tree/score-normalization-combination-testing).

 ### Score accuracy results